zvavybir/legacylisten/README.md

 ## How it works
-`legacylisten` creates a list of all songs in `~/.zvavybir/legacylisten/data`[^1] together with their associated so-called "playing likelihood"[^2] and volume (the standard values are 10 and 10% respectively).
+`legacylisten` creates a list of all songs in `~/.zvavybir/legacylisten/data`[^1] and sub directories together with their associated so-called "playing likelihood"[^2] and volume (the standard values are 10 and 10% respectively).
 Then it will choose a song at random with the probability proportional to it's playing likelihood and plays it, unless you request something different.

 The volume is adjustable on a per-song basis and is saved.
 Although simple (ridiculously trivial indeed) to implement, there is no way to